huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] 5 dollars
 - [x] 9 dollars

-#### Which airline used the slogan, “Life is a journey.
-Travel it well.”?
+#### Which airline used the slogan, "Life is a journey.
+Travel it well."?

 - [ ] United
 - [x] Southwest